Simple Summary: Tracking Your Leadership Success

 Stop thinking of your behind-the-scenes work as something that hides you, and start seeing it as your special advantage.

-By keeping a Simple Plan for Keeping Track of Your Value, you make sure your "hidden" leadership is turned into clear proof of Value Mapping.
+A Simple Plan for Keeping Track of Your Value turns your "hidden" leadership into clear proof of Value Mapping.

 Your career is about the business results you bring, not just the tasks you finish.
 When you treat your record as proof of money value rather than just a list of good things you did, you take full charge of your own story.